Skip to main content

 • Nonprofits

-• Excluded Legal Entities (such as government entities, certain publicly traded corporations, financial institutions.)
+• This includes government entities, certain publicly traded corporations, and financial institutions.

 Sole Proprietors